 Foundations 103: Framing in the Family is the third section in the Foundations course.
 It covers more advanced records and teaches techniques necessary to solve genealogical mysteries and make a more complete family tree.
 You will learn methods of family history investigation by broadening your use of a wide variety of genealogical sources.
 As you work through these modules, you will dive into important record sets such as probate and religious records, research repositories, DNA basics, and ways to share your research.

-Foundations 103: Framing in the Family will teach students how to determine the value of information when examining a broad range of records.
+Foundations 103: Framing in the Family will teach you how to determine the value of information when examining a broad range of records.
 You will learn the meaning and importance of various probate and religious records.
 Diverse types of records and materials that support family history research in and out of research repositories will be covered.
 A basic introduction to DNA will be given, as well as various ways to share your research with others.
 The final module will introduce you to other records sets that can help to fill out your ancestor’s story.

 The course is divided into modules with multiple sections, which include reading and reference lists, web links, self-correcting quizzes, and a glossary.
 The course modules are as follows.